 Pedals have been a mainstay in our range pretty much since the start and It’s something that we feel is one of the most important parts of the bike.

-As with all of our products we started with some sketches of what we wanted from the pedal, we came to the unanimous decision that we wanted a design with support and decent feel under foot, so we worked around a traditional parallelogram extrusion with a pin in the centre of the pedal body as we didn’t like the feeling of ‘falling through’ pedals with large openings in.
+As with all of our products we started with some sketches of what we wanted from the pedal.
+We came to the unanimous decision that we wanted a design with support and decent feel under foot.
+We worked around a traditional parallelogram extrusion with a pin in the centre of the pedal body as we didn’t like the feeling of ‘falling through’ pedals with large openings.
 This also follows on from our designs with our Nitro and Oxide pedals of old.

 One thing you’ll notice is the two strengthening braces across the extrusion.
 These were key to increasing the body strength 5 fold.
 The new extrusion is stronger in every way.